srsolutionsag/Subscription/README.md

 ##Installation
 ###Router
-The Subscription-Plugin needs a Router-Service to work.
+In ILIAS 4.4 the Subscription-Plugin needs a Router-Service to work.
 Please install the Service first:

 You start in your ILIAS root directory